Townsville Blackhawks: Season summaries

-2022 squad

 Coaches

-The Blackhawks' current coach, Aaron Payne, is their second in club history.
+The Blackhawks' current coach, Terry Campese, is the third in the club's history.
 Kristian Woolf is their longest serving coach.

 Emblems and colours

 Despite being backed by the Townsville Brothers League Club, the bid team adopted a new name, logo and colour scheme for the club.
 The Blackhawks moniker was chosen after Matt Cocker, a local firefighter at Townsville Airport, won a "name the team" competition in 2012.
 The city of Townsville has a military history and is home to an RAAF Base.
 The club's primary colours are green, black and white and their major sponsor is Mendi Construction, who are based in Townsville.